Misogyny in rap music: Degradation of African-American women

-Scholars have notes portrayals of African American women often draw on racial and gender stereotypes dating back to the post-slavery era.
+Scholars have noted that portrayals of African American women often draw on racial and gender stereotypes dating back to the post-slavery era.
 Some researchers suggest the persistence of such stereotypes contributes to the normalization of misogynistic depictions of African American women.
 Analyses of rap music videos have found that portrayals of African American women in rap music videos often reflect "controlling images.".
-This form of discrimination has been labeled, "misogynoir," a term used by Black feminist Patricia Hill Collins to describe anti-Black racism and sexism towards Black women in visual and digital culture in the US.
+This form of discrimination has been labeled "misogynoir," a term used by Black feminist Patricia Hill Collins to describe anti-Black racism and sexism towards Black women in visual and digital culture in the US.
 The term was coined by Moya Bailey in 2008.

 A study of images of African American women in rap music videos revealed three common stereotypes: "Jezebel", "Sapphire", and "Mami/Baby Mama".
 In its analysis of 38 rap music videos, author Emerson points out that the videos contain the ideologically controlling image of the hypersexual "jezebel" as well as images of agency, independence, strength, and autonomy.
-Emerson also points out that the videos often feature reversals of the traditional focus on women bodies from the male gaze.
+Emerson also points out that the videos often feature reversals of the traditional focus on women's bodies from the male gaze.
 Instead, she notes that the videos have in common "the construction of the male body, and particularly the black male body, as the object of Black female pleasure".

 Lindsay Melanie builds off this work, writing, "Based on these three stereotypes, the videos present African American women as greedy, dishonest, sex objects, with no respect for themselves or others, including the children under their care.
 The women in the videos are scorned by men and exist to bring pleasure to them".
 Another study found that gangsta rap often depicts women, specifically African American women, as sexualized or subordinate figures to men.

 Some scholars note that misogynistic descriptions of black women in rap music are most often produced by male artists, which may reflect broader tensions of gender dynamics within African American communities.
 Academic Denise Herd writes, "Sexism is visible, vulgar, aggressive and popular, fueled by a complex of factors including sexism in black communities that influence rappers' attitudes and lyrics as well as the patriarchal values permeating the wider society".